-No impacts are predicted to Natura 2000 areas (SACs or SPAs) in Dublin Bay, principally due to the separation distance between the site and these areas.
+No impacts are predicted to Natura 2000 sites (SACs or SPAs) in Dublin Bay, principally due to the separation distance between the site and these areas.
 A full assessment of potential effects to these areas is contained within a separate Screening Report for Appropriate Assessment.

-Table 5.7: Nature of predicted impacts in the absence of mitigation
+Table 5.7: Significance level of likely impacts in the absence of mitigation